ztalab/ZASentinel/README.md

 When our services need to access mission-critical network resources, service availability is crucial.
 We ensure very high service availability by:

--Use a world-class infrastructure provider to host our core components.
+- Use a world-class infrastructure provider to host our core components.
--Using multiple geographically separated data centers-Zasentinel's infrastructure is hosted in multiple physically separated cloud platform data centers to achieve redundancy.
+- Using multiple geographically separated data centers-Zasentinel's infrastructure is hosted in multiple physically separated cloud platform data centers to achieve redundancy.
 This helps to balance the load and reduces the risk of natural disasters in the environment and other specific locations.
--Implement fault-tolerant, redundant infrastructure-Our services are provided by multiple data centers, which reflect each other's capabilities.
+- Implement fault-tolerant, redundant infrastructure-Our services are provided by multiple data centers, which reflect each other's capabilities.
 If one data center has an availability problem, other data centers will automatically bear the load.
--Provide the ability to resist DDOS attacks-We have implemented certain measures to reduce the risk of DDOS attacks.
+- Provide the ability to resist DDOS attacks-We have implemented certain measures to reduce the risk of DDOS attacks.
--24/7 Monitoring-We use various automated tools to monitor our services 24/7 and remind us of any service availability issues.